Aire Lynx I Review

 Excellent Features for Better Control

-This is one of the few inflatable kayaks that comes with thigh straps and it is highly recommended that you use them in anything over a class II.
+This is one of the few inflatable kayaks that comes with thigh straps and it is highly recommended that you use them in anything over class II whitewater.

 They will allow you to control the edge of the kayak (much more like a hard-shell model) and have more powerful strokes.